majcherpiotrek/dg-repo/README.md

 Install the Angular CLI with `npm install -g @angular/cli`

-Clone this repository `git clone https://github.com/piotrmajcher94/dg-frontend.git`

-Open the termina/command line in the folder of the cloned repository and type `npm install`
+Open the termina/command line in the "frontend" folder in the cloned repository and type `npm install`

 Now just type `ng serve` and go to `localhost:4200` to verify if the app works.